AdobeDocs/journey-optimizer.nl-NL/help/using/landing-pages/lp-use-cases.md

 ## Abonnement op een service {#subscription-to-a-service}

-Een van de meest gebruikelijke gebruiksgevallen is het uitnodigen van uw klanten om [abonneren op een service](subscription-list.md) (zoals een nieuwsbrief of een gebeurtenis) door een landingspagina.
+One of the most common use cases consists in inviting your customers to [subscribe to a service](subscription-list.md) (such as a newsletter or an event) through a landing page.
 De belangrijkste stappen worden weergegeven in de onderstaande grafiek:

 ![](../assets/lp_subscription-uc.png)

-Stel bijvoorbeeld dat u volgende maand een gebeurtenis organiseert en een registratiecampagne voor een gebeurtenis wilt starten<!--to keep your customers that are interested updated on that event-->.
+For example, let&#39;s say you organize an event next month and you want to launch an event registration campaign<!--to keep your customers that are interested updated on that event-->.
 Hiervoor stuurt u een e-mail met een koppeling naar een bestemmingspagina waarmee uw ontvangers zich kunnen registreren voor deze gebeurtenis.
 De gebruikers die zich registreren, worden toegevoegd aan de abonnementenlijst die u voor dit doel hebt gemaakt.

 ### Startpagina instellen